bluekvirus/Stage.js/implementation/HOWTO.md

     subpath: 'EFG/...', //alias: module
 });
 ```
-You can also use the clicking event on an `<a>` anchor tag to switch context without any code involved:
+You can also use the clicking event on an `<a>` anchor tag to switch view without any code involved:
 ```
 <a href="#navigate/ABC/EFG/..."></a>
 ```